 The Artisan Contracting Blog

-Insulation Types and Applications
+6 Types of Insulation and Their Applications

 When it comes to renovations, most homeowners don’t find insulation be a particularly exciting topic.
-After all, it isn’t as sexy as granite countertops and it doesn’t stimulate the imagination the way scouring over paint samples and backsplash tiles might.
+After all, it isn’t as sexy as granite countertops, and it doesn’t stimulate the imagination the way scouring over paint samples and backsplash tiles might.
 Nevertheless, if you don’t want to live in a home with cold spots or come to dread the arrival of the heating bill, insulation cannot be ignored.
+There are many types of insulation, and the type that is right for your renovation will depend on two main factors:

 • The area that is being insulated